Sirhiggelbottom/LavaEscape/README.md

 ### Create a new arena
 This will bring up a anvil GUI page (Kudos to WesJD for creating AnvilGUI).
-Input the name of the arena just like you would when renaming an item, then press the output item.
+Input the name of the arena, just like you would when renaming an item, then press the output item.
 If you inputed a valid name, you will be asked to confirm the name for the arena.
 If not you will have to input a valid one again.

 Arena creation page: